 If you find that your periods are increasingly heavy and that you have to change your super tampon or maxi pad more than once an hour for eight hours, your bleeding may be damaging your health.
 Heavy bleeding can be a sign of fibroid tumors, uterine polyps or uterine cancer.
 It can also cause you to become anemic and should be evaluated by a medical professional.

 High Blood Pressure

 Some occasional heart palpitations or irregular beats can be normal during the time around menopause.
-But if they are happening frequently, or are accompanied with trouble breathing, fainting, chest pain, anxiety, or nausea they could be signs of heart disease or a heart attack.
+But if they are happening frequently, or are accompanied by troubled breathing, fainting, chest pain, anxiety, or nausea, they could be signs of heart disease or a heart attack.